myhvuong/WV-Flood-Attendance-Analysis-R/README.md

 ### Results

 Using precipitation and flood incident counts as indicators of flooding, I found a negative relationship between flood incidents and school attendance.
-The statistical analysis confirmed the visual observation from `attendacne-vs_precipitation.png` that precipitation along does not have a significant effect.
+The statistical analysis confirmed the visual observation from `attendacne-vs_precipitation.png` that precipitation alone does not have a significant effect.
 However, the interaction term suggests that higher precipitation levels exacerbate the negative impact of flood incidents on attendance.

 ### Why These Results Make Sense